Stripe

 Plaid

 Founded in 2012, Plaid is the most well-known company in this area.
-The company raised a $425 million Series D at a $13.4 billion valuation in April 2021.
+In its latest round, the company raised $575 million at a $6.1 billion valuation in April 2025.
 Like Financial Connections, Plaid offers APIs that allow application developers to retrieve end users’ account data from financial institutions.
-One customer described Financial Connections as very similar to Plaid.
+One customer described Financial Connections as very similar to Plaid, though the two products also differ in pricing transparency.
+As of August 2025, it’s difficult to find Plaid’s base pricing, while the pricing for Financial Connections is easily accessible.

 Source: Stratechery